BodoBookhagen/BodoBookhagen.github.io/_posts/2019-01-02-GMT-plot-windvectors.md

 ## Prepare Data
 ### Prepare DEM data
-Note: These data are not included on the github page, because they are too large to be stored on github {: .notice--warning}
+*NOTE* These data are not included on the github page, because they are too large to be stored on github {: .notice--warning}

 We first need to prepare the DEM data for the region of interest.
 Define the region of interest: